dJPoida/ha-bom-weather-card/README.md

 Because the Home Assistant is [installed in a Docker Container and not as a Supervised instance](https://www.home-assistant.io/installation/#advanced-installation-methods), many of the configuration features like addons are not available.
 To access these other features you will need to install and run Home Assistant differently.

-You can install all of the below integrations by using the command `npm run hass:install_integrations` or follow each of the installation steps below.
+You can install all of the below integrations in a single step by using the command `npm run hass:install_integrations` or follow each of the installation steps below.

 **Note:** configuration of each individual integration will still be required even if all integrations are installed at the same time